What Is a Grounded Conductor? The Neutral Wire Explained

 - Proper grounded conductor identification (white/gray) is a mandatory safety requirement outlined in NEC Article 200.

-- Never connect the grounded (neutral) conductor to the equipment grounding conductor anywhere downstream of the main service disconnect, except as permitted for a separately derived system.
+- Never connect the grounded (neutral) conductor to the equipment grounding conductor anywhere downstream of the main service disconnect, except as permitted for a separately derived system and as allowed by Article 250.

-- Proper grounded conductor sizing is critical for safely handling the unbalanced load on neutral and preventing overheating.
+- Proper grounded conductor sizing is critical for safely handling the unbalanced load on neutral and preventing overheating; follow both Article 220 and Article 250 rules.

-- The equipment grounding conductor (often called the continuous grounding conductor in the field) provides the essential ground-fault current path and must be installed correctly.
+- The equipment grounding conductor (often called the continuous grounding conductor in the field) provides the essential ground-fault current path and must be installed correctly and sized per Article 250.

 Understanding these distinctions is fundamental to professional electrical work.
 For a deeper dive into these core concepts, Master the fundamentals of circuit wiring with our foundational courses.